cleancoders/c3kit-apron/SCHEMA.md

 Unconformable entity
 ```

 One caveat here is that `schema` can only validate one level deep.
-Because the `schema` schema is recursive, but it's impossible to make an infinitely nested data structure.
+This is because the `schema` schema is theoretically infinitely recursive, but in reality it's impossible to make an infinitely nested data structure.

 ### Shorthands

-There are several "shorthands" that make it more convenient to define specs, but they are technically invalid according to the `spec` definition.  `schema/normalize-spec` can be used to expand a single spec and `schema/normalize-schema` will expand all shorthands in the schema.  `schema/conform-schema!` will also normalize shorthands.
+There are several "shorthands" that abbreviate spec definitions, but they are technically invalid according to the `spec` schema.  `schema/normalize-spec` can be used to expand a single spec and `schema/normalize-schema` will expand all shorthands in the schema.  `schema/conform-schema!` will also normalize shorthands.

 ```clojure
 (schema/normalize-spec {:type [:int] :validate even?})